Prophet Inequalities over Time: Introduction

-Our approach gives an over-time flavor to prophet-inequalities that allows us to apply them to applications with limited, but non-depleting resources.
-The optimal prophet-inequality corresponds to the competitive ratio of an optimal online algorithm for this problem, where the online algorithm describes the decision routine of the decider.
-Similar to classical prophet-inequalities, our algorithms constitute threshold functions that depend on the distribution of the random variables and the number of steps remaining.
+Our approach gives an over-time flavor to prophet inequalities that allows us to apply them to applications with limited, but non-depleting resources.
+The optimal prophet inequality corresponds to the competitive ratio of an optimal online algorithm for this problem, where the online algorithm describes the decision routine of the decider.
+Similar to classical prophet inequalities, our algorithms constitute threshold functions that depend on the distribution of the random variables and the number of steps remaining.

+Like in other prophet inequalities, our algorithm can also be interpreted as an online posted-price mechanism where the thresholds constitute the prices.
+In that case, our results directly translate to the social welfare collected under these prices.